 Sip Some Ginja

 There are many liquor stalls in Obidos selling a variety of different concoctions (including dulce de leche liquor).
 The most popular of the drinks is ginja.
 This sweet cherry beverage is one of the most popular liqueurs in Portugal, although you’ll hardly ever find it outside the country.
 It’s made with morello cherries (the sour kind), sugar, and special spices such as cinnamon and cloves.
 In Obidos, it’s common to get a shot served in a tiny chocolate cup.

 Vanesa and I found a small stall by Porta da Vila selling shots in a souvenir cup for €2.50, or in a chocolate cup for €1.50.
 I got the chocolate cup for myself, and the vendor then gave Vanesa a free sample too.
 Traditionally, you get a pitted cherry in the cup to enjoy after you finish the ginja.
 I found it really nice – not too strong, and quite sweet.
-Perfect for the cold, winter day.
+Perfect for a cold, winter day.

 Visit the Bookstore in São Tiago Church

 Another one of the churches in Obidos has been converted into a really unique bookstore.
 It’s certainly not big, but beautifully designed while leaving the decor of the church intact.
 Nearly all the books are in Portuguese so unless you speak the language, you probably won’t be able to buy anything there, but at least you can look around.

 Portugal is known for azulejo, the typical blue-glazed ceramic tiles you see all around the country.
 While there is plenty of azulejo all around Obidos, one particularly spectacular spot is at Porta da Vila, or Village Gate.
 This was the main entrance into the old town, and there is a gorgeous mural on the eastern wall.
 The first time I went in 2017, there was a hang drum performer creating an awesome ambiance in the area.